hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

     - If the number of clusters to rerun is K1 <= 2, then we return the clustering that is given by the base algorithm
     - If K1 > 2 then we rerun the clustering of the items in those K1 clusters, while the rest are considered as acceptably   clustered

-15. The process will possibly return a new optimal clustering for the nodes
+15. The process possibly returns a new optimal clustering for the nodes

-16. The system will check whether the average quality of the clusters improve
+16. The system checks whether the average quality of the clusters improve

-17. The module will return the latest clustering that is concatenated to base clustering
+17. The module returns the latest clustering that is concatenated to base clustering

 18. Otherwise we return the clustering formed by the base algorithm